 "As a visible minority that has experienced legalized repression under the War Measures Act, we urge the Government of Canada to take such steps as are necessary to ensure that Canadians are never again subjected to such injustices.
 In particular, we urge that the fundamental human rights and freedoms set forth in the Canadian Charter of Rights and Freedoms be considered sacrosanct, non-negotiable and beyond the reach of any arbitrary legislation such as the War Measures Act."

 In addition to the apology, the government also offered $21,000 to each individual directly affected by the internment, the creation of a community fund, pardons for those who had been wrongfully imprisoned during the War, and Canadian citizenship for Japanese Canadians and their descendants who had been wrongfully deported to Japan at the War’s end.
-Last but not least, the agreement promised $24 million towards the creation of what is now the Canadian Race Relations Foundation, whose purpose is to work for the elimination of all forms of racial discrimination in Canada.
+Last but not least, the agreement promised $24 million towards the creation of what is now the Canadian Race Relations Foundation - will open in a new tab, whose purpose is to work for the elimination of all forms of racial discrimination in Canada.

 For Lena Hayakawa, it is important for Canadians to hear tragic stories of the internment of Japanese Canadians.
 She knows that when we are silent about human rights violations, it is easier for them to disappear from history.
 When one violation is erased from our past, it makes it easier to deny others.
 It is everyone’s duty to speak out.
 She explained how redress helped her and many others to open up about their experience, so that future generations would understand what happened right here in Canada.

 The story of the internment of Japanese Canadians and the struggle for redress can be found in the Museum’s Canadian Journeys gallery.
 This article was written in part using research conducted by Mallory Richard, who worked at the Museum as both a researcher and a project coordinator.